 Your consent prior to the placement of all the other types of cookies (Art.
 6(1)(a) GDPR).

 * This is a piece of information that is automatically transmitted from your electronic device when you use your browser.
-More information about what kind of information your browser transmits can be found on the sites of the browser companies (for example, Chrome).
+More information about what kind of information your browser transmits can be found on the sites of the browser companies.
 You can disable the transfer of cookies at any time in the browser settings.

 In essence, We only process information which you have already publically shared via open accounts of the social networks: Instagram, YouTube, TikTok, Twitch.
 We process Your personal data and ensure them to be processed in compliance with Applicable Law and namely in accordance with the principle of “lawfulness, fairness, transparency” (Art.
 5(1)(a)), and We respect Your rights (see section below).